AnanthaKannan/basic/mongo/read.md

 db.movies.find({genres: { $all:["Drama", "Horror"] }})

 // elemMatch operator
-// title should be cooking and frequency gretater or equal to 6 db.users.find({
+// title should be cooking and frequency greater or equal to 6 db.users.find({
     hobbies: { $elemMatch: { title:"cooking", frequency: {$gte: 6} }}
 })